james-nesbitt/coach/README.md

 - some nodes run services in the background such as services
 - some nodes can be run from the host as utility commands,

+* coach has a stubbed out docker-compose.yml interpreter, that I just never got around to fleshing out.

 Coach handles instances slightly differently:
 - some nodes can be considered "scalable"
 - some nodes can have only a single instance